-- Promotion is recognition of achievement. - For probationary tenure-track candidates, promotion to the associate level is normally sought toward the end of the probationary period in conjunction with the tenure decision. - In general, promotion standards are those in effect at the time of application for promotion; tenure standards are those in effect at the time of hire. - o If standards have changed between the time of hire and the time for promotion to associate rank, a candidate may be judged upon the original standards for both rank and promotion. - All promotions to full, and all promotions in the non-tenure-track ranks, are based on standards in effect at the time of application. - Both tenure-track and non-tenure track candidates may seek promotion in rank when their achievements warrant this recognition.
-This campus document The Indiana University Academic Policies defines the campus-level standards for each rank, and each department and school interprets those standards in relation to the disciplinary culture.
+- Promotion is recognition of achievement. - For probationary tenure-track candidates, promotion to the associate level is normally sought

+- toward the end of the probationary period in conjunction with the tenure decision. - In general, promotion standards are those in effect at the time of application for promotion; tenure standards are those in effect at the time of hire.
+Decisions about tenure and promotion to associate rank should in most cases be parallel and consistent. - All promotions to full, and all promotions in the non-tenure-track ranks, are based on standards in effect at the time of application. - Both tenure-track and non-tenure track candidates may seek promotion in rank when their achievements warrant this recognition.
+This campus document defines the campus-level standards for each rank, and each department and school interprets those standards in relation to the disciplinary culture.